Advancing the power of the ocean

 Marine energy is a promising, but challenging technology; significant barriers must be overcome to make it financially attractive.
-At the Marine Sciences Laboratory in Sequim, Washington, PNNL researchers are working to systematically address hurdles to marine energy deployment, both domestically and abroad.
+At the Marine and Coastal Research Laboratory (MCRL), previously known as the Marine Sciences Laboratory, at PNNL-Sequim, researchers are working to systematically address hurdles to marine energy deployment, both domestically and abroad.

 As research, testing, and initial deployments generate data and information, PNNL works to organize and connect knowledge within the research community, marine energy industry, the blue economy, and other interested stakeholders.
 To assist in finding information on marine energy research, PNNL developed Tethys and Tethys Engineering.
 Both offer a collaborative virtual research space with access to databases and knowledge hubs related to marine energy.
 PNNL is also part of a team developing the Portal and Repository for Information on Marine Renewable Energy—a data repository related to marine energy research and development activities.